 Palm oil and palm-derived products are everywhere.
 Why?
-Because it’s the world’s cheapest vegetable oil.
-The reach of palm oil, though, extends far beyond products and uses: It has consequences for the humans and lands that produce this oil.
+Because it’s the world’s least expensive vegetable oil.
+In addition to that, it is incredibly versatile in its applications.
+However, the reach of palm oil extends far beyond products and uses, which have consequences for the humans and lands that produce this oil.
 This is why sustainable production is capable of transforming industries and lives all over the globe.

 In its most apparent application, palm oil and its derivatives are found in food.
-Around 50% of products in supermarkets and grocery stores contain this substance.
-The most common food uses are cooking and frying oil, shortenings, margarine, and as a fat for confectionary.
+Around 50% of products in supermarkets contain these ingredients.
+The most common food uses are cooking and frying oil, shortenings, margarine, and as a fat for sweets and desserts.

 Palm-derived products also appear in processed foods like salad dressings, chocolate, ice cream, and packaged bread, making it a nearly unavoidable staple in kitchens all over the world.

-The use of palm oil in food products accounts for 71% of palm oil consumption, which translates to more than 40 tonnes annually.
-It’s used so much that in 2012 about half of the world’s population (3 billion people) consumed the oil.
+The use of palm oil in food products accounts for about 70% of palm oil consumption, which translates to more than 40 million tonnes annually.
+It’s used so much that it is estimated that about half of the world’s population (3 billion people) consumes the oil on a regular basis.

-Personal care products including cosmetics account for 24% of palm oil use.
-Cosmetics and beauty products are multi-billion dollar industries, churning out products ranging from lotion and shampoo, to shaving cream and fragrances, and laundry detergents.
+Personal care products including cosmetics account for about a quarter of all palm oil use.
+Cosmetics and beauty products are multi-billion dollar industries, churning out products ranging from shampoo and laundry deteregents, to shaving cream and fragrances.

-Palm-derived products even end up in lipstick, because it remains solid at high temperatures and offers the balm a more appealing taste.
-It’s present in soap and shampoo because it removes dirt and oil.
-And it doesn’t just remove the oil from skin; it helps the skin replenish its natural oils.
+Palm-derived products are even used in lipstick because it remains solid at high temperatures and offers the balm a more appealing taste.
+Its derivatives are present in soap and shampoo because they help to remove dirt and oil.

-Palm oil is not only used in the numerous food items we use to fuel our bodies, but it can be used in alternative fuel options like biodiesel when heating homes, generating electricity, and fuelling automobiles.
+Palm oil is not only found in the numerous food items we consume to fuel our bodies, but it can also be used as alternative fuel option when heating homes, generating electricity, and as a biodiesel for fuelling automobiles.

-In terms of worldwide consumption, energy uses currently account for only 5% of palm oil use.
-But this number may increase as the world seeks alternatives to fossil fuels and the biodiesel market grows.
+In terms of worldwide consumption, energy applications currently account for only 5% of palm oil use.
+But this volume may increase as the world seeks alternatives to fossil fuels and the biodiesel market grows.

-Palm oil production is an industry that is dominated by large enterprises, yet a substantial portion of worldwide production (40%) is carried out by smallholder famers.
+Palm oil production and trade is dominated by large enterprises, yet a substantial portion of worldwide production (40%) is carried out by small farmers.
 As large companies are increasingly moving towards sustainability certification to meet consumer demand, smallholders run the risk of being excluded from the certification process.

-Smallholders often suffer from lower yield due to a lack of knowledge on good farming practices and this translates to lower incomes.
-Lower incomes means less money to live off.
-Small scale production also means implementation of sustainability standards requires more human capital.
+Smallholders often suffer from lower yields due to a lack of knowledge on good farming practices and this translates to lower incomes.
+In addition, it can be difficult for small scale producer to meet the certification requirements.

-Even when smallholders can fund certification efforts that would provide them with more sustainable incomes through greater market access, they often lack access to the necessary technical support and inputs for compliance standards.
-This is a pity because palm oil presents a great opportunity for income and economic development.
-It can produce more oil using less land than any other oil crop and does not require large resources by way of inputs.
+Even when smallholders can fund certification efforts that would provide them with more sustainable incomes through greater market access, they often lack the necessary technical support and inputs to comply with the standards.
+This is unfortunate because palm oil presents a great opportunity for income and economic development.
+It can produce more oil using less land than any other oil crop.

-Palm oil is the world’s most used and fastest growing vegetable oil, but unfortunately the crop’s high growth rate also means that unsustainable environmental practices can occur on the plantation and farm level that threaten the productivity of lands, health and safety of workers, and food security of surrounding communities.
+Palm oil is the world’s most used and fastest growing vegetable oil, but unfortunately the crop’s high growth rate also means that unsustainable environmental practices can occur while establishing new plantations and farms.

 In order to meet rising demand, large corporate plantations rely on land conversion.
 This means that valuable forests are cut down and the underlying growth, like peat and timber, are burned to create clearings for plantations.
 This endangers the ecosystems local inhabitants rely on for their livelihoods.
 Deforestation and subsequent biodiversity loss means that animals lose their natural habitats and may become endangered.